Email tool

 How to improve

-- Use a few more purposeful words that make the topic or benefit clearer.
+- Use a few more words that explain the topic, outcome, or value.

-- Replace generic phrasing with a specific topic, ask, or outcome.
+- Replace generic wording with a more specific topic, outcome, or relevant detail.

-- Add a little more context so the reader understands why this matters to them.
+- Add a little more context so the reader understands why the email matters.

 Why emails get ignored

-- The subject line is generic and easy to ignore.
+- The subject line is generic and gives no clear reason to open.

 - The opening feels copied or low relevance.

-- There is no clear ask or reason to reply now.
+- The ask is vague and there is no reason to reply now.

 How to improve your email reply rate

-Then it returns an ignored-risk score, explains the main issues, and gives practical ways to reduce the chance that the email gets skipped.
+It then returns a score, a risk label, the main issues, and practical suggestions to reduce the chance that the email gets ignored.

 FAQ